 The organization is recognized nationally and is run entirely by volunteers.
 It operates on a foster system where volunteers care for the dogs until they find their forever homes.

-If you want to adopt a dog from the French Bulldog Rescue Network, then you should keep the following in mind:
+If you want to adopt a dog from the French Bulldog Rescue Network, keep the following in mind:

-- The rescue allows out-of-state individuals to adopt from their rescue, even in Canada.
+- The rescue allows out-of-state individuals to adopt from their rescue, even those residing in Canada.
 So, if you find don’t find a dog in your state, do not hesitate to contact them.

 - Once you have gone through the dogs that are listed on the site, you can fill out an application form.